HippyHay/linked-blog-starter-md/Real Estate/Level 2/Ch 3 Exam.md

 - The FREC consists of seven members, wheres the DBPR is a much larger, multi-division agency.

 Which of these actions is most likely to result in an involuntarily inactive license?
-- Randall failed to renew his license for 36 months.
+- Roger failed to renew his license for 12 months.

 Which of these most accurately distinguishes between active licenses and inactive licenses?
 - An active license is required for real estate practice, one cannot engage in real estate practice with an inactive license.